 ⮕ Failover

 Failover is the switch from the central system to a backup to ensure smooth operation during an issue.
 With Azure Recovery Site, initiating failover creates a virtual machine in the backup location using the network and setting that you’ve chosen.
-It uses data copied from the central location to keep everything running without interruption.
+It relies on data transferred from a central location to maintain continuous operations without any disruptions.

 Hire Azure developers to leverage Azure Disaster Recovery, unlock exclusive resilience for your business, and ensure unparalleled protection and continuity today!